cburdine/materials-ml-workshop/MaterialsML/python/python_logic.md

     print(name_2, 'precedes', name_1)
 ```

 We can also chain multiple mutually exclusive conditions into `if`/`elif`/`else` statements (the `elif` is a contraction of "else if").
-In thes statments, conditions are checked from top to bottom, and the block of the first condition that is met is executed.
+In these statments, conditions are checked from top to bottom, and the block of the first condition that is met is executed.
 If an `else` block is specified, that block is executed only if none of the preceding conditions are met.
 For example:

 ```{code-cell}
 # initialize a numeric value: